HailinDu/Capstone-Project-1/README.md

 ![Goodreads](https://s2982.pcdn.co/wp-content/uploads/2020/10/goodreads-logo-700x373.jpg.optimal.jpg)
 ### Goodreads Web Scraping
-The purpose of this project to build a web scraping script to obtain 200 pages of books related to Computer Science, and do statistical tests to see does factors, the number of pages leads to a higher average rating.
+The purpose of this project to build a web scraping script to obtain 100 pages of books (2000 books) related to Computer Science, and do statistical tests to see does the number of pages lead to a higher average rating.

 ### Dataset
 The dataset is obtained from [Goodreads](https://www.goodreads.com/) under the [search bar page](https://www.goodreads.com/search?page=1&q=Computer+Science&qid=iHFbTUVsHL&search_type=books&tab=books&utf8=%E2%9C%93).
 We will be using the search bar to search books for **Computer Science**.
 The search pages only extended to **100 pages**, which contains **2000 books** of information (1 search page contains 20 books).
 Each book has a personalized web link that allows users to click in to check for book information.
 Each book must have a title, and may or may not have the following information: